Kakarot-2000/Sentiment_Analysis_API/README.md

 ```

 ## Working :
-Nginx faces the outside world and serves media files(images,CSS etc) directly from the file system.
-Gunicorn(WSGI server implementation) serves the web app with requests and gets back responses.
-Gunicorn then sends back these responses to nginx.
+Nginx works as reverse proxy and faces the outside world.
+It serves media files(images,CSS etc) directly from the file system.However, it
+can't directly talk to the python web app.
+It needs something that wil serve the web app with requests and gets back responses.
+This requirement is satisfied by Gunicorn.
+Gunicorn(WSGI server implementation) serves the web app with requests and gives back the responses to nginx.

 #### The outside world <-> Nginx <-> Gunicorn <-> Web App